fabriciohod/Morpheus-ui/README.md

 ![M.C.C.T](./static/FEDERACAO_GALATICA_TITULO.png)

-M.C.C.T is a character creator tool for a tabletop RPG called Morpheus.
-This project is developed using [SvelteKit](https://kit.svelte.dev/), [Skeleton](https://www.skeleton.dev/) UI, and [Tauri](https://tauri.app/).
-While the final app is currently available only in Brazilian Portuguese, the components and logic are written in English.
-Feel free to use this code as a reference or as a foundation to build your own character creator.
+This is a character creator tool for a tabletop RPG called Morpheus.
+The user interface is currently in Portuguese, but the components and logic are written in English.
+You are free to use this code as a reference or as a foundation to build your own character creator.

 To download the latest build, visit the [releases](https://github.com/fabriciohod/Morpheus-ui/releases) page. **Windows Only**